octopusreview/.github/profile/README.md

 ## What is Octopus?

 Octopus is an AI-powered code review platform that deeply understands your codebase.
-It indexes your repositories, builds semantic knowledge, and delivers intelligent PR reviews with actionable findings — directly as PR comments on GitHub and Bitbucket.
+It indexes your repositories, builds semantic knowledge, and delivers intelligent PR reviews with actionable findings, directly as PR comments on GitHub, Bitbucket and GitLab.